 The vibrant waters of Lake Louise are five kilometres (three miles) from the hamlet of Lake Louise.
 Named for Queen Victoria’s fourth daughter, Lake Louise is a truly awe-inspiring sight.
 The lake was previously known as Ho-Run-Num-Nay (the Lake of Lake of Little Fishes) by the Stoney Nakoda First Nations people.
 The hanging Victoria Glacier and an amphitheatre of rugged peaks provide an imposing backdrop to the lake, which is about 2.5 kilometres (1.5 miles) long and 90 metres (295 feet) deep.

 During the summer the lake is an intense shade of turquoise, the result of light refracting off the rock flour (glacier silt) deposited in the lake by glacier run off.
 The colour of the lake is most vibrant in July and August when the flow of the melt water is at its highest.
 At an elevation of 1,750 metres (5,740 feet), Lake Louise normally thaws in June.

 The Hamlet of Lake Louise

 The hamlet of Lake Louise is located just off the Trans-Canada Highway (Highway 1).
-It has a small shopping centre, with a grocery store, bakery, deli, bar and sporting goods store, visitor information centres, restaurants, and a range of accommodation options.
+It has a small shopping centre, with a grocery store, bakery, deli, bar, sporting goods store, and visitor information centre.
+Lake Louise also offers a variety of restaurant and accommodation options.
 Smaller and quieter than the town of Banff, you really feel immersed in the mountains and nature when you spend time in Lake Louise.
-It is the perfect base for outdoor adventuring, including water activities, ice skating, skiing, hiking and sightseeing.
+It is the perfect base for outdoor adventuring, including water activities, ice skating, skiing, hiking, and sightseeing.